Grapefruit seed extract (GSE) or citrus seed extract is a supplement made from the seeds and pulp of grapefruit.

 What’s more, many GSE supplements are highly processed and may interact with certain medications.

-If you’re interested in trying grapefruit seed extract supplements, be sure to look for high-quality products and always check with your doctor first.
+If you’re interested in trying grapefruit seed extract supplements, be sure to look for high quality products, and always check with your healthcare provider before adding any supplement to your regimen.